LukasNiessen/oauth-explained/README.md

 Authorization servers (Google in this example) use predefined URIs.
 So LinkedIn needs to specify predefined URIs when setting up their Google API.
 And if the given redirect_uri is not among the predefined ones, then Google rejects the request.
 See here: https://datatracker.ietf.org/doc/html/rfc6749#section-3.1.2.2

 Additionally, LinkedIn includes the client_secret in the server-to-server request.
-This, however, is mainly intended to protect against the case that somehow intercepted the one time code, so he can't use it
+This, however, is mainly intended to protect against the case that somehow intercepted the one time code, so he can't use it.

 ## Security Note: Encryption